-559 My Favorite 4-H Display:
+629 My Favorite 4-H Display:

-My Favorite 4-H Photography Display: This new class is only for those photography project members with 10 or more years of experience.
-This class is a non-judged mounted display consisting of four favorite photos from the member's photography career in 4-H. All photos and a fifth biography/description with details of why they are regarded as most significant will be mounted on white or cream studio matte board.
-Photos and biography/description will be displayed on one row of the photography racks.
-This class is an extra way to showcase the development and accomplishments of the 4-H member's photography career.
-Members can still enter two other classes, if they are enrolled 8 or more years in the photography project.
+This class is only for those photography project members with 10 or more years of experience.
+This class is a non-judged, mounted display consisting of four favorite photos from the member's photography career in 4-H. All four photos will be mounted with a fifth mount reserved for a one page, printed or handwritten narrative/description that details each photo and why the exhibitor regards these photos as their most significant work.
+Photos and narrative/description will be displayed on one row of the photography racks.
+This class provides an alternate way to showcase the development and accomplishments of the 4-H member's photography career.
+Members who display in My Favorite 4-H Photography Display can still enter two other classes.

-- 1. This is a "display only" class. - 2.
-Eligible members must have enrolled in photography for ten (10) or more years.
+1. This is a "display only" class.

+2. Eligible members must have enrolled in photography for ten (10) or more years.